-tougher policy gives our school support they need to enforce a Contact your school for its administrators and faculties the consistent dress code." specific dress code.
+at each level," Phipps said.
+"This tougher policy gives our school administrators and faculties the support they need to enforce a consistent dress code."
+Contact your school for its specific dress code.

 Surveillance on district property

 Surveillance equipment

 - Surveillance equipment may be installed to monitor public spaces including, but not limited to, meeting rooms, hallways and parking lots. - Surveillance equipment may also be installed on buses. - Surveillance equipment will not be installed in individual offices or classrooms without the specific authorization of the superintendent/designee. - Individuals may not make recordings on school property, including classrooms, hallways, offices, meeting rooms, parking lots and buses at any time, without knowledge and approval of appropriate school employee. - The exception to this rule would be extracurricular events or school-day events open to parents or the public that are recorded by parents, students or other individuals as a historical record for a person connected to the event.